brianbaquiran/brianbaquiran.github.io/posts/programmers-dont-understand-economics.rst

   :alt: He's been out of the job market for a while.

 If you have, or can signal_ that you have `a particular set of skills` and there is a demand for those skills, then congrats, special snowflake, you can command a higher rate.
-The more difficult to obtain those skills (or signals) are, and the greater the demand, the better able you will be to demand a higher rate whether here or abroad.
+The more difficult to obtain those skills (or signals) are, and the greater the demand, the better able you will be to command a higher rate whether here or abroad.

 .. _signal: https://en.wikipedia.org/wiki/Signalling_(economics)